3 held in alleged murder-for-hire plot in which Bellevue man was shot multiple times

 He was “unaware of anyone who would have a motive or desire to kill him other than his ex-wife,” the affidavit states.
 “He reported that they were in the midst of a very acrimonious custody battle that also included a financial motive for (the wife) to want to have sole custody of their child.”

-Witnesses helped detectives determine the man’s attacker had fled in a pickup truck and video surveillance captured the vehicle’s … to the shooting location,” according to police.
+Witnesses helped detectives determine the man’s attacker had fled in a pickup truck and video surveillance captured the vehicle’s license plate.
+Investigators tracked the truck to a Mount Vernon man, whose 17-year-old son later told investigators that his friend — also a 17-year-old Mount Vernon resident — had agreed to pay him “somewhere between $4,000 and $6,000 for driving … to the shooting location,” according to police.

 In turn, the other teen was to be paid “over $13,000” and allegedly told his friend who drove the truck “that he was going to cap someone and empty a clip,” the affidavit states.